-Misjudging stopping distance and youth driver (aged 16-20) caused crashes were quite close, both following the general All Crash trend in their reductions, as far as the shapes of the curves are concerned.
+Misjudging Stopping Distance and Youth Driver (aged 16-20) caused crashes were quite close to each other, both following the general All Crash trend in their reductions.
 Both of these generally had a greater proportionate reduction than the overall crashes in the first 16 weeks.
-After that Youth-Caused crashes have consistently exceeded the All Crash line, although the differences have not been nearly as great as some of the other disparities.
-We feel this has resulted from more younger drivers being on the road after Week 16.
+After that Youth-Caused crashes have consistently exceeded the All Crash line, although the differences have not been nearly as great as many of the other disparities discussed above.
+We feel this has resulted from a greater number of younger drivers being on the road after Week 16.

-Misjudged stopping distance and Young Driver Caused crashes both remain highly correlated with All crashes during the COVID period.
+Misjudged stopping distance and Young Driver Caused crashes both remain highly correlated with All Crashes during the COVID period.